cocoa-xu/evision/test/README.md

 mix test --include require_downloading
 ```

 Another special tag is `:require_ffmpeg`.
-OpenCV can compile and use video module when
+OpenCV can compile and use video module when any of the following points is met
 1. your system has native support for camera
 2. your system has native support for some video files
 3. ffmpeg related libraries are installed